-We used the process shown in Figure XX to arrive at user-centered definitions for the core information items recommended by the prior AHRQ drug interaction conference series.
-We started with an initial definition of each item based on suggestions by members of the task force and review of the DINTO (Herrero-Zazo et al. 2015) and DIDEO (Brochhausen et al. 2014) ontologies.
-We then solicited feedback from all task force participants using a Qualtrics survey (see Appendix A).
+We used the process shown in Figure XX to arrive at user-centered definitions for the core information items recommended by the prior AHRQ-sponsored drug interaction conference series.
+We started with an initial definition of each item based on suggestions by members of the Task Force and review of the DINTO (Herrero-Zazo et al. 2015) and DIDEO (Brochhausen et al. 2014) ontologies.
+We then solicited feedback from all Task Force participants using a Qualtrics survey (see Appendix A).
 The survey asked participants to rate their level of agreement with the definition and evidence presented using a Likert scale (Strongly agree, Agree, Somewhat agree, Neither agree nor disagree, Somewhat disagree, Disagree, Strongly disagree), followed by questions about how to modify the definition in order to make it more general or specific.
-Feedback was collected and synthesized, then the proposed definition was modified based on task force recommendations.
-The task force sub-teams discussed and developed final versions.
+Feedback was collected and synthesized, and the proposed definition was modified based on Task Force recommendations.
+The Task Force sub-teams discussed and developed final versions.
 The definitions were finalized for use in the PDDI minimum information model.

+Figure XX The process used by the Task Force to arrive at user-centered definitions for the core information items recommended by the prior AHRQ drug interaction conference series

 Setting the scope for knowledge representation

-The task force recognized that the wide range of potential use cases for the information model require flexibility in certain aspects of the knowledge representation.
-The number of pre-existing ontologies relevant to this domain clearly demonstrates that richness of the domain.
+The Task Force recognized that the wide range of potential use cases for the information model require flexibility in certain aspects of the knowledge representation.
+The number of pre-existing ontologies relevant to the PDDI domain of discourse clearly demonstrates that richness of the domain.
 To keep the minimum information model lean and ensure its maintainability and usability, it was necessary to develop a clear scope for the knowledge representation including issues such as:

-a) Do we provide only the terms identified through the task force or do we aim to model terms relevant to those terms?
+a) Does the scope of knowledge representation include only the terms identified through the Task Force or does it also include terms relevant to those terms?

-b) What is the relation to other, pre-existing ontologies?
+b) What is the relation to previously developedontologies?

-c) Will we reuse terms from other resources?
+c) Will reuse of terms from other resources such as drug and disease terminologies be allowed?

-d) Do we use an Upper Ontology?
+d) Should term definitions refer to an upper ontology that provides general terms common across biomedicine (e.g., continuants, occurrents, information artifacts, etc)?

-The answers to these questions were determined through a series of teleconferences bringing together domain experts, biomedical informatics specialists, and knowledge representation experts across the task force.
+The answers to these questions were determined through a series of teleconferences bringing together domain experts, biomedical informatics specialists, and knowledge representation experts across the Task Force.
 The topics were discussed, arguments for different approaches were laid out and, agreement among the participants was sought.
 In addition to the conversation during the teleconferences, participants had the opportunity to add comments and voice their opinion to the statements in the document.
-When the task force arrived at a consolidated version, the group voted by teleconference and through e-mail.
+When the Task Force arrived at a consolidated version, the group voted by teleconference and through e-mail.
 The result of that vote is to be regarded the final version of the document and is provided in the results section.

 RESULTS